 The great advantage of "Capture & Replay" is that subject matter experts can directly create and execute test cases without the support of test or software experts.
 This is possible without much preparation or training time.
 The main disadvantage is the comparatively high adaptation effort: Every time the system under test is changed, the test case has to be re-recorded: for changes in content, for changes in the order of operation or for minimal changes in the page layout (only for the variant based on absolute coordinates).
 Even with comparatively small changes, the majority of the test cases must therefore be created again.

 Since test case creation consists of recording manually executed test cases, each test case must therefore be manually executed again.
-Although a single change is associated with low to medium effort (depending on the complexity of the system).
-Due to the high frequency of modifications measured by changes to the test object, the test design costs are very high.
+A single change does involve low to medium effort (depending on the complexity of the system).
+However, due to the high frequency of adjustments measured by changes to the test object, the test design costs are very high.
 Therefore, this method is mainly suitable for use when one wants to demonstrate results quickly, when changes to the system are the exception rather than the rule, or merely as a supplement to the approaches listed later.

 Script-based test automation